GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 ## Context

 This is an assessment.
 It is not a normal goal.
-What you build will be used in an evaluation.
+What you build will be used in an assessment.

 Write the best code you can.
 Write all of the code that you submit.
-You will be evaluated for your comprehension of the code you right, not just whether it works or not.
+You will be assessed for your comprehension of the code you right, not just whether it works or not.

 This doesn't mean that you can't get help: use as much support as you need.
-It just means that you will be expected to explain your code, so if you write code that you don't understand you may have a hard time passing that part of the evaluation.
+It just means that you will be expected to explain your code, so if you write code that you don't understand you may have a hard time passing that part of the assessment.

 ### Skill Areas Covered